Learn – Network – Grow

 2. Clear all Browsing History (Tools / Internet Options / Delete ALL Browsing History)

 3. Consider lowering your security settings to "Medium"

 DEVELOPMENT EXECUTIVES ROUNDTABLE

 Crowdsourcing: Inspiring Individuals and Groups to raise funds on the Social Network

 You must register in advance, though you may pay at the door ($15 for DER members, $25 for non-members).
 Registration is on a "first come, first served" basis and must be completed no later than Wednesday, August 6th at 12pm.
 Our programs often sell-out before the registration deadline, so please do not delay.

 Please note that if you plan to pay at the door, we can only accept checks as methods of payment.
 Credit cards may be used only to pay in advance.

 On Lok, Inc.

-Ian McCuaig is Vice President of DER and Development Director at On Lok.
+Ian McCuaig is President of DER and Development Director at On Lok.
 As consultant and staff he has helped to raise millions of dollars for worthy nonprofits.
 He is in his fourth year as a mentor for the local AFP Chapter and served as its President in 1999.
 Ian is a published commentator on nonprofit management issues and has been honored by the San Francisco Mayor and Board of Supervisors.

 ERIN TIEDENS, PUBLICITY MANAGER